-A RI personal injury lawyer answers several frequently asked questions concerning the law relating to a client firing an inept, disappointing and ineffective automobile crash lawyer.
-An injured victim is entitled to the best personal injury lawyer in Rhode Island to represent him in a RI tort, workers compensation or slip and fall claim.
+A RI personal injury lawyer answers several frequently asked questions concerning the law relating to a client firing an inept, disappointing and ineffective personal injury lawyer.
+An injured victim is entitled to the best personal injury lawyer in Rhode Island to represent him in a RI car accident, workers compensation or slip and fall claim.

 Does the seriously injured person have the right to obtain a new RI car crash lawyer?